axelriet/LwMQ.net/docs/api/messaging.rst

     :param EraseBufferAfterSending: If TRUE, the buffer content is securely erased by overwriting it with zeros before the buffer is reused for sending another message or receiving data.
 This is useful when the buffer contains sensitive data that should not remain in memory after being sent.
 Note that enabling this option can have a performance impact, especially for large buffers, as it requires an additional memory operation to overwrite the buffer content.

-.. c:function:: LMQAPI LmqRawChannelReceiveTransportBuffer(LMQ_TRANSPORT Transport, UINT32 TimeoutMs, PLMQ_TRANSPORTBUFFER* Buffer)
+.. c:function:: LMQAPI LmqRawChannelReceiveBuffer(LMQ_TRANSPORT Transport, UINT32 TimeoutMs, PLMQ_TRANSPORTBUFFER* Buffer)

     Receives a raw data block through a transport using a transport buffer.